|

 PERMISSION FROM THE AUTHOR ©

 After retiring from The Royal Navy, James Findlay who had likely partaken in the festivities at earlier events on McNab's Island, saw a business opportunity and purchased some property known as The Hugonin Estate, of which he had been the caretaker.
-He opened his own picnic area in 1892 with the same attractions as Woolnough's Pleasure Grounds, which had been operating since the mid 1850s.
+He opened his own picnic area in 1882 with the same attractions as Woolnough's Pleasure Grounds, which had been operating since the mid 1850s.

-By the early 1890s, Findlay's had a canteen, croquet & quoits areas, a dance pavilion, foot-race track. picnic tables, and swings.
+By the early 1890s, Findlay's had a canteen, croquet and quoits areas, a dance pavilion, foot-race track. picnic tables, and swings.
 Buildings were fairly primitive, being built out of trees cut on the property.
 They had the appearance of a latter day summer camp.
 The dance pavilion was a simple hall with a vaulted roof and open-beam interior construction held in place by steel rods and turnbuckles.
 Numerous windows lined each side of the wide-planked walls, above which ads for various products were displayed.
 Entertainment was provided by a piano in one corner, but dance bands of the times would likely have played, as well.
-To compete further with Woolnough's, Findlay also added carnival games, and later, a steam-driven carousel.
+To compete further with Woolnough's, Findlay also added carnival games, and later, a steam-powered, C.W.
+Parker carousel.

 The 1895 season saw a surge in business with the construction of Garrison Pier.
 Although only about 750 metres from Woolnough's, Findlay's became the more popular.
-Many military personnel would come & go to the fortifications on the island via this new pier.
+Many military personnel would come and go to the fortifications on the island via this new pier.
 If heading to the north, they would reach Findlay's before getting to Woolnough's, while Findlay's was already closest to those on the south end of the island.
-Many school & church groups booked their outings at this park with the men often going to the local forts where beer was only 5 cents for about the equivalent of today's 600 millilitre soft drink bottles.
+Many school and church groups booked their outings at this park with the men often going to the local forts where beer was only 5 cents for about the equivalent of today's 590 millilitre soft drink bottles.

-The carousel that was put in was a simple affair which had a substantial home-made look to it.
-It consisted of a central pole supported by two guy wires running to the ground beyond the perimeter of the ride.
-A turntable platform was supported on this pole and around the perimeter of it were two rows of horses and 2 X 2-seat chariots.
-The platform was not solid for its entire length, but had board slats with gaps which were narrow, or closed completely where one might stand or rest one's feet, while under the horses and chariots the gaps became quite wide.
-There was no covering or upper cranking rod mechanisms, so none of the horses were jumpers.
-Both horses and chariots were supported on sweeps coming from the center and extending out under each row of horses and under each chariot.
+The platform upon which the horses and chariots were attached was on sweeps coming from the center and extending out under each row of horses and under each chariot.
 (Most carousels have the sweeps overhead with the horses supported via drop rods.)
-Additional support came from strap iron under each horse and chariot that extended below each sweep to attach to the platform.
+The mounting here was strap iron under each horse and chariot that extended below to attach to the platform.
 Decoration was on the sides of each chariot and on a small rounding board on the the platform just inside and below the inner row of horses.
-Total horses appear to be 24, with 4 four-seat chariots.
+Since there were no cranking rod mechanisms, none of the steeds were jumpers.
+However, this Parker model did typically incorporate a rocking mechanism to simulate a galloping motion.
+Total horses appear to be 24, with four, 2-seat chariots.
+This would make it the largest "Carry-Us-All" model from the Parker catalog of the time.
 Rides were 10 cents.

 After the 1905-1906 British Military pull-out of Halifax, business dropped on McNab's, but James Findlay was able to hang on and he even eventually bought out his competition Woolnough's Pleasure Grounds.
 An advantage Findlay's had over competitors, besides its superior location between the dock and some of the forts, was that an A.J.
 Davis soft drink called "Pure McNab" was made and bottled right at Findlay's Grounds.
 It would be Davis who would gain control of the Findlay operation shortly after its purchase of Woolnough's.
 Davis had built a summer home on the Woolnough property.
 That home, known today as The Conrad House, may still be visited.